nicbus/rgb-sandbox/README.md

 bash demo.sh
 ```

-The automated script will install `bdk-cli`, create empty service data
+The automated script will install the required rust crates, create empty
-directories, start the required services, create Bitcoin wallets, generate
+service data directories, start the required services, create Bitcoin wallets,
-UTXOs, issue an asset, transfer some of it from the issuer to a first recipient
+generate UTXOs, issue an asset, transfer some of it from the issuer to a first
-(twice, the second time spending sender's change), then transfer from the first
+recipient (twice, the second time spending sender's change), then transfer from
-recipient to a second one and, finally, transfer all the assets received by the
+the first recipient to a second one and, finally, transfer all the assets
-second recipient back to the issuer.
+received by the second recipient back to the issuer.

 On exit, the script will stop the services and remove the data directories.

 For more verbose output during the automated demo, add the `-v` option (`bash